Below please find answers to some common questions about submitting documents required to complete your admission file.

 Do Not Send Duplicate Documents

 If you uploaded any documents/attachments to your online application, do not email additional copies to us.
 This will only slow our ability to process your application.
+If you send extra documents by email that were not specifically requested by us, the documents may be deleted.

 What is my application status?